abertschi/ad-free/README.md

 <a href='https://f-droid.org/packages/ch.abertschi.adfree/'><img src="./landing/get-it-on.png" width="220"/></a>

 ## Legality
-This app is secure, free and open and does not seek a comercial interest.
+This app is free and opensource and does not seek a comercial interest.
 It does not collect user data.
 It is a proof-of-concept to show flaws in the way how audio advertisement is often implemented on Android.
 Ad-free's algorithms are described below and it's source code is freely available.
 It does not alter or "hack" protection measures of music players, and only gathers context information provided by the Android runtime.
 Nontheless, ad-free may be against terms of services of music players.
-Use it at your own risk.
+Muting commercials may not be supported and may result in a temporary ban.
+Use at your own risk.

 ## Implementation notes
 ### Ad detection